william-spongberg/INFO20003-Project-2/README.md

 ---

-Wrote SQL queries for a dataset in order to find certain information.
+Wrote complex SQL queries for a dataset.

 Find the assignment details [here](INFO20003-2023-S2-A2-MewTube.pdf).